 Jem Nalumansi: What is the most embarrassing or worst thing that has happened to you during a public speech?

-CO: Having joined Total E&P as a very young guy, I cracked a joke which was not a good joke.
+CO: Having joined Total E&P as a very young guy, I cracked a joke that was not good.
 The chairman Fred Kabanda called me out.
 For once it made me think about how I was delivering my speech.
-Normally, I will go to the stage and pause and let the audience settle down.
+Normally, I will go to the stage and pause, and let the audience settle down.
 Looking back at it, I think I did not read my audience.
 Your stories should be relevant to the topic.

 Fred K: Which are those aides you can use and which ones should you avoid?
 How do you balance a virtual audience without an audience?